Backblaze + Cloudflare

 Click the deploy button

-Your faircamp library will now be accessible via this link
+Your faircamp archive will now be accessible via this link

-If you click the refresh icon, your site should show up in the window
+If you click the refresh icon, your archive should show up in the window

 Finished

-Your site is now available at the link listed above the preview window!
-Keep this link handy; You will submit it on your library profile page
+Your archive is now available at the link listed above the preview window!
+Keep this link handy; You will submit it on the publish page

 Tips and Tricks

-If you want to refresh the contents of your site:
+If you want to refresh the contents of your archive:

 - empty your storage bucket